jvoisin/mat2/doc/threat_model.md

 Mat only removes standard metadata from your files, it does _not_:

-  - anonymise their content
+  - anonymise their content (the substance and the form)
   - handle watermarking
   - handle steganography
+  - handle stylometry
   - handle any non-standard metadata field/system

-If you really want to be anonymous format that does not contain any metadata, or better : use plain-text.
+If you really want to be anonymous format that does not contain any metadata, or better : use plain-text ASCII without trailing spaces.
 And as usual, think before clicking.

 Adversary